shysolocup/noscord.js/src/Services/EventService/glue/README.md

     /*
+        == NAME ==
             :: name of the event
             :: can be an array for multiple names or just a string */